Conners CBRS Self-Report Assessment Report

 How to Use the Assessment

-The Conners CBRS is available in online (MHS Online Assessment Centre - MAC) and software formats.
+The Conners CBRS is available online (MHS Online Assessment Centre+ - MAC+).
 Once completed, Assessment Reports and Progress Reports are also available to help gather and record information, summarise results, and facilitate discussion.

 - Emotional distress

 - Academic Difficulties